sil-ai/aqua-api/README.md

 reference it through the corresponding env variable.

-The local DB will be accesible at port 5432, with a user: dbuser, a password: dbpassword, and a db named dbname, therefore the `AQUA_DB` varible would be set to postgresql+asyncpg://dbuser:dbpassword@localhost:5432/dbname.
+The local DB will be accesible at port 5432, with a user: dbuser, a password: dbpassword, and a database: dbname, therefore the `AQUA_DB` varible would be set to postgresql+asyncpg://dbuser:dbpassword@localhost:5432/dbname.

 2. `make build-local`